raspberrypilearning/our-beat/en/step_4.md

 --- /task ---

+--- task ---
 ### The bass joins in

-When Bass receives 'newBar', it plays in time with the melody.
+9. When Bass receives 'newBar', it plays in time with the melody.

 This Bass works well with our Melody - you can make your own!

---- task ---

-Add these blocks inside the else in `on radio received`{:class="microbitradio"}.
+Add these blocks inside the else in `on radio received`{:class="microbitradio"}:

 ```microbit
 radio.onReceivedString(function (receivedString) {